grimmlab/ForeTiS/docs/source/models/sarimax.rst

                     }
                 }

-ARIMAX is implemented in a separate files containing very similar code.
+SARIMAX is implemented in a separate files containing very similar code.
-Its implementation can be found in `arimax.py <https://github.com/grimmlab/ForeTiS/blob/main/ForeTiS/model/arimax.py>`_.
+Its implementation can be found in `sarimax.py <https://github.com/grimmlab/ForeTiS/blob/main/ForeTiS/model/sarimax.py>`_.